mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ## Writing efficient parsers

-Let us discuss what to attempt in order to improve performance of a `megaparsec` parser.
+Let's discuss what to attempt in order to improve performance of a `megaparsec` parser.
 It should be noted right away that one should always check if there is any improvement through profiling and benchmarking.
 That is the only way to understand if we are doing the right thing when tuning